mgechev/angular2-style-guide/README.md

   *Why?*: Components are the actual elements in our applications, compared to directives which only augment the elements.

+* Use kebab-case for naming the element selectors of your components.

+  *Why?*: Keeps the element names consistent with the specification for [Custom Elements](https://www.w3.org/TR/custom-elements/).

   ### Example
   **WRONG**
   ```ts